-Remove BladeManager objects for server reversion
+Preparation for database-server reversion

-If you want to revert to an earlier version of your database server, you must remove every database object added since the database server and database were upgraded.
+To revert to an earlier version of your database server, you must unregister all DataBlade modules and then remove all database objects that were added since the database and database server were upgraded.
 BladeManager adds its objects to a database whenever you connect to a database with BladeManager.